 When all staff have completed the education programme, and internal audit results indicate that they have achieved the required knowledge and skills, the Stage 2 assessment can take place.
 This involves Baby Friendly assessors visiting your facility and interviewing staff about their knowledge and skills.
 Please contact the Baby Friendly Initiative office to discuss the preparations to be made and to schedule an assessment date.

-As part of the Stage 2 assessment you will be asked to send details of the staff on duty and you can use the Staff lists and interview timetable template to prepare this information, and then populate the timetable for interviews once your lead assessor has confirmed the staff selected
+As part of the Stage 2 assessment you will be asked to send details of the staff on duty and you can use the staff lists template to prepare this information, and then populate the timetable for interviews once your lead assessor has confirmed the staff selected

 Maternity Guidance for Going Baby Friendly: Stage 2Download